core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 * delta: Difference between the current YANG SID and a reference YANG SID.
 A reference YANG SID is defined for each context for which deltas are used.

+* absolute SID: YANG SID not encoded as a delta.
+This is usually called out explicitly only in positions where normally a delta would be found.

 * item: A schema node, an identity, a module, a submodule, or a feature defined using the YANG modeling language.

 * list entry: the data associated with a single element of a list.